-•Engine percent load during a performance test must be determined by documenting the calculations, assumptions, and measurement devices used to measure or estimate the percent load in a specific application.
-A report of the average percent load determination must be included in the Notification of Compliance Status.
+-Engine percent load during a performance test must be determined by documenting the calculations, assumptions, and measurement devices used to measure or estimate the percent load in a specific application.

+-A report of the average percent load determination must be included in the Notification of Compliance Status.
 The following must be included in the report:

-- -Engine model number
+- -Engine model #

-- -Engine manufacturer
+- -Manufacturer

 - -Year of purchase

 - -Manufacturer's site-rated brake HP

-- -Ambient temperature, pressure, and humidity during the performance test

-- -Explanation of all assumptions that were made to estimate or calculate percent load during the performance test

--If measurement devices such as flow meters, kilowatt meters, beta analyzers, stain gauges, etc. are used, the model number of the measurement device, and an estimate of its accuracy in percentage of true value
+- -Ambient temperature, pressure, and humidity during the performance test -All assumptions made to estimate or calculate percent load during the test -If measurement devices such as flow meters, kilowatt meters, beta analyzers, stain gauges, etc. are used, the model number of the measurement device, and an estimate of its accuracy in percentage of true